 To add Bluesound Players (AirPlay-compatible) to the Apple Home app, perform the following steps:

 - In the Apple Home app, tap + > Add Accessory.

 - Select I Don’t Have a Code or Cannot Scan option.

 - Hold your iPhone or iPad near the Bluesound Player.
 All available products are listed*.

-- Select the Bluesound player you require to add.
+- Select the Bluesound player to be added.

 - Select the Speaker Location.

 - Enter the Speaker Name (choose the same name selected during the initial Bluesound player setup using BluOS Controller App – any name change modifies the name on the BluOS Controller App).

 The Bluesound player is added to the Apple Home app.